-What happens to your finance organization – specifically, the critical processes, activities, reporting and deadlines for which you’re responsible – when your team is suddenly unavailable, unable to work in the office or remotely?
+What happens to your finance organisation – specifically, the critical processes, activities, reporting and deadlines for which you’re responsible – when your team is suddenly unavailable, unable to work in the office or remotely?
 Such situations have unfolded with blinding speed during the COVID-19 global pandemic.
 However, they can just as easily result from other potential emergencies that prevent the finance team from managing vital and time-sensitive business-as-usual activities.

 - Lack information needed to assess their ability to develop and produce quality financial reports with staff members distributed and/or disconnected due to health and safety considerations.

 - Lack the necessary tools and technologies – for example, laptops, virtual private networks, cloud-based applications, collaboration tools – to work remotely.